hurcy/awesome-ehr-deeplearning/README.md

 ## Background

-Over the past decade, the volume of EHR has exploded.
-This data has great potential.
-Thanks to advances in machine learning and deep learning techniques, health records have been converted into mathematical representation.
-We make a collection of must-read papers on various EHR topics - recent research trends, applications to predict patient outcomes, visualization of complex data.
+Over the past decade, the volume of EHR has exploded and will be in the future.
+Thanks to advances in machine learning and deep learning techniques, electronic health records have recognized as a powerful resource to tackle clinical challenges.
+We make a collection of must-read papers on various EHR topics - recent research trends, applications to predict patient outcomes, deployment in the real-world, and visualization of complex data.

 ## Contents
 - [Survey](#survey)